prolajumokeoni/The-Next-Web/README.md

 Contributions, issues and feature requests are welcome!

-Feel free to check the [issues/page]("https://github.com/prolajumokeoni/The-Next-Web/issues/1#issue-795117627").
+Feel free to check the [issues page](issues/https://github.com/prolajumokeoni/The-Next-Web/issues/1#issue-795117627)

 ## Show your support